platformsh/platformsh-docs/src/development/troubleshoot.md

 To find active background process, run `ps aufx` on your application container.

 Also, please make sure that locks are acquired in a pre-defined order and released as soon as possible.

+## "Read-only file system" error

+Everything except the mounts you declared as Read/Write will be read-only.
+Read/Write is there for your data, for file uploads, for logs and temporary files.
+Not for your code.
+In order to change code on Platform.sh you have to go through Git.

+This is what gives you all of the benefits of having repeatable deployments, consistent backups, traceability, magic creation of staging/dev environments.

+In Platform.sh, you cannot just "hack production".
+It is a constraint, but it is a good constraint.

+During the [build phase](/overview/how-it-works.md#building-the-application) of your application, the main file-system is Read/Write-able.
+So you can do whatever you want (e.g. compile stuff or generate anything you need).
+But once entered [deploy phase](/overview/how-it-works.md#deploying-the-application), the main file-system will be read-only.